 About this Install Guide

-Finch is an open-source container development tool from AWS.
+Finch is an open-source container development tool from Amazon Web Services (AWS).
 It offers a simple, Docker-compatible CLI powered by containerd and nerdctl.
 Designed for Linux, macOS, and Windows, Finch is especially useful on Arm-based systems for efficient container workflows.

-To get started, make sure you’re using a system running Arm Linux.
-You can use a physical Arm device, a cloud instance from AWS, Azure, GCP, or OCI, or an Arm-based virtual machine.
+Make sure you’re using a system running Arm Linux.
+You can use a physical Arm device, a cloud instance from AWS, Azure, Google Cloud Platform (GCP), Oracle Cloud Infrastructure (OCI), or an Arm-based virtual machine.

 To confirm the architecture, run: